- HOME

 - Bharathi Monika Venkatesan

-Bharathi Monika Venkatesan is the content writer at Zoho Creator, specializing in SEO.
-Beyond work, she enjoys exploring history and reading short novels, cherishing moments of personal introspection.
+Bharathi Monika Venkatesan is a content writer at Zoho Creator.
+Outside of work, she enjoys exploring history, reading short novels, and cherishing moments of personal introspection.